New Suite of AI Reports to be Available from Vendors

 In addition, the limiting conditions are not directed to mortgage market or lender

-and include the market value definition (and source) per USPAP requirement.
-Certifications
+include the market value definition (and source) per USPAP requirement.
+Certifications also

-also are derived from strict adherence to USPAP.
-There is inclusion of Appraisal
+are derived from strict adherence to USPAP.
+There is inclusion of Appraisal Institute

-Institute certification, which is mandatory for Appraisal Institute members, and
+certification, which is mandatory for Appraisal Institute members, and room for custom

 The following single pages are included in the forms for optional inclusion or exclusion: